Understand how Channel Financing helps optimise your supply chain funding.

 The ability to get instant access to cash streamlines the supply chain of a business by increasing liquidity.
 Also, thanks to low channel financing interest rates, the burden of debt is also very low.

-Specify the loan amount you need and select a repayment tenure
+Enter the loan amount and preferred repayment tenure

 Reference of all T&C necessarily refers to the terms of the Partners as regards to pre-approved offers and loan processing time amongst other conditions.